FDE Toolkit · Interview Cheat Sheet

 Practical Coding

 Rejected for Coding in silence.
 Optimizing an algorithm nobody asked about while ignoring messy-input edge cases the customer will actually hit.
+Walking in assuming FDE coding is a soft bar and skipping DSA prep entirely.

 03